 - Level 5: Full Automation

-The goal of nearly every serious player in the industry is to conquer all five phases and provide consumers with a versatile array of options.
-The challenge is finding companies with the capability of reaching levels 4-5.
+Nearly every serious player in the industry aims to conquer all five phases and provide consumers with a versatile array of options.
+The challenge is finding companies capable of reaching levels 4-5.
 The concept is simple, but the technology involved is quite complex.

 Creating autonomous vehicles relies on an elaborate combination of advanced automotive design, high-quality materials, and cutting-edge technology.
 Companies capable of one, two, or all three of these skills are in high demand and make for good investment potential.

-Considering the technology involved is very important to understanding the self-driving car industry and the companies in it, with distinct competitive advantages.
+Considering the technology involved is crucial to understanding the self-driving car industry and its companies, which have distinct competitive advantages.

 3. Safety Concerns

-Another critical determination to make when investing in any industry is highlighting the obstacles that could lead to a setback or derail growth altogether.
+Another critical determination when investing in any industry is highlighting the obstacles that could lead to a setback or derail growth altogether.

 What are the most significant risks involved?